sparksuite/simplemde-markdown-editor/README.md

   - **unique_id**: You must set a unique identifier so that SimpleMDE can autosave.
 Something that separates this from other textareas.
   - **delay**: Delay between saves, in milliseconds.
 Defaults to `10000` (10s).
 - **previewRender**: Custom function for parsing the plaintext Markdown and returning HTML.
 Used when user previews.
+- **codeMirrorModeConfig**: Additional CodeMirror config options to pass through to gfm and markdown modes.

 ```JavaScript
 var simplemde = new SimpleMDE({